 The shooter this time was a misogynist nutter called Jake Davison, who, unable to travel to Afghanistan to join the Taliban, decided to shoot his poor mother and a few locals, sadly including a young toddler, before very properly shooting himself.
 Unlike the last mass shooting here, where the police executed the killer (Derrick Bird) and passed it off as a suicide, this time it seems that the suicide was actually genuine.

-The MSM are buying into the theory that he was part of the ‘incel’ movement (no, me neither!), which appears to be a shadowy collection of heterosexual inadequates who feel they aren’t getting enough sex, don’t have enough money to buy it and aren’t bright enough to try washing and being nice to women.
+The MSM are buying into the theory that he was part of the ‘incel’ movement (no, me neither!), which appears to be a shadowy collection of heterosexual inadequate who feel they aren’t getting enough sex, don’t have enough money to buy it and aren’t bright enough to try washing and being nice to women.

 Nobody in the media of course is actually investigating his sex life or lack of it.
-Since the whole thing was a set up it wouldn’t surprise me if he had a string of girl friends or turned out to be gay.
+Since the whole thing was a set up it wouldn’t surprise me if he had a string of girlfriends or turned out to be gay.
 The weapon was a shotgun, for which, naturally, he had a certificate.
 I should explain that in Britain shotgun certificates are normally only handed out by the police to maniacs or people who have expressed an interest in shooting someone.

 The ‘Independent’ Office for Police Conduct, the with respect useless quango, if that is not a tautology, has announced a whitewash, although for PR purposes they’re calling it an inquiry.
-Doubtless they will meekly allow the Cabinet Office to dictate their conclusions to them.
+Doubtless, they will meekly allow the Cabinet Office to dictate their conclusions to them.
 Given that someone in the Cabinet Office probably sanctioned the shootings it’s not very likely that the ‘inquiry’ will get at the truth.

 Michael Shrimpton was a barrister from his call to the Bar in London in 1983 until being disbarred in 2019 over a fraudulently obtained conviction.
 He is a specialist in National Security and Constitutional Law, Strategic Intelligence and Counter-terrorism.
 He is a former Adjunct Professor of Intelligence Studies at the American Military University.